shiftlab-nanodrone/sparse-gslam/README.md

-# Efficient Graph SLAM for Sparse Sensing
+# Efficient 2D Graph SLAM for Sparse Sensing

+This repository contains code for `Efficient 2D Graph SLAM for Sparse Sensing`.
+The paper can be accessed [here](paper/iros2022.pdf).

 ## Installation